artandmath/NukeProfilers/README.md

 This repository is an accompaniment to a LinkedIn article titled ["So I heard you like Stamps?"](http://link.to.article)

-This folder contains files in markdown format that can be used in your studio's internal wiki for the compositing department.
+The "wiki" folder contains a copy of the article in markdown format that can be used in your studio's internal wiki for the compositing department.

 [CC-BY-4.0 license](../LICENSE)

-## Usage
+## Profilers Usage

 To use the "LaProfiler" and "SpiralProfiler" example scripts.
 Do the following: